Cryptonomicon-Manish-dev/rescue-nova/README.md

 For support, email support@rescuenova.com or join our [Discord community](https://discord.gg/rescuenova).

 ---
-Made with ❤️ by the Rescue Nova Team
+Made with ❤️ by the Code Warriors Team